 SOE Indicator 38.
-MPA Management Effectiveness: 4 stimmette Ecological impact on nearshore fisheries greater conservation benefits compared with areas under lesser levels of protection" (Friedlander et al. 2017).
+MPA Management Effectiveness: Ecological impact on nearshore fisheries greater conservation benefits compared with areas under lesser levels of protection" (Friedlander et al. 2017).
 Indicator 36 shows that 27 out of 47 MPAs are no-take areas; a total of 14% of nearshore area.

-Effectiveness is influenced by size, shape, age, movement of individual species, and level of protection, and "Fully protected areas have ... much
+Effectiveness is influenced by size, shape, age, movement of individual species, and level of protection, and "Fully protected areas have... much conserving fish biomass relative to reference sites (Figure I37a).

-In a meta-analysis of seven no-take MPAs and their nearby reference sites, ranging in size from 0.4 km2 to 40.3 km2, Friedconserving fish biomass relative to reference sites (Figure I37a).
 Larger MPAs contained higher abundance and nearly twice (2x) the overall biomass (5x for piscivores, Figure I37b) than smaller MPAs.
 They concluded that because there was little difference in benthic habitat, the difference was due to protection status.